hemersonvarela/user_crud_test/README.md

 ## User CRUD test by Hemerson
-This is a simple demo user management CRUD application built with Laravel, Inertia.js and React.
+This is a simple demo user management CRUD application built with Laravel, Inertia.js, Tailwind, React And Docker

 ## System requirements
 - Docker Desktop
-- composer
+- PHP/composer

 ## Installation